 Filling Up Your Bundle

-You can use a browser extension or a bookmarklet to easily collect video, photos, Tweets, websites and more for your Bundles.
+You can use aor a bookmarklet to easily collect video, photos, Tweets, websites and more for your Bundles.
 Notes can be added to your clips if you want to draw attention to something specific.

 Once you get going, you can invite other Bundlr users to collaborate on the Bundle, making group projects and teamwork simple and manageable.